cabbeh01/Shortest-Path/README.md

 ## What we learned
 - Add contributors to a github project
 - Implement A* Algoritm
-- Fetching data from textfile
+- Fetch data from textfile